StephenGriffies/StephenGriffies.github.io/_pages/researchII.md

 <p align="justify">

-When I was a Princeton post-doc (1993-1996), Kirk Bryan and <a href="https://www.seas.harvard.edu/climate/eli/"> Eli Tziperman</a>
+When I was a Princeton University post-doc (1993-1996), Kirk Bryan and
+<a href="https://www.seas.harvard.edu/climate/eli/"> Eli Tziperman</a>
 (on sabbatical at GFDL during 1993-1994) pointed me to questions related to decadal and multi-decadal variations of the North Atlantic climate due to fluctuations of the Atlantic meridional overturning circulation (AMOC).
 In the middle 1990s, these questions were largely theoretical and model-based, given the lack of observational data.
-Nonetheless, the model studies we conducted led to the first works on decadal predictability, thus providing the seeds for ongoing efforts to capture any source of predictability available at these time scales.
+Nonetheless, the model studies we conducted led to the first works on Atlantic decadal predictability, thus providing the seeds for ongoing efforts to capture any source of predictability available at these time scales.
 As part of that work, I was led to collaborate with <a href="https://climate-dynamics.org/people/tapio-schneider/"> Tapio Schneider, </a> then a Princeton graduate student, on fundamental questions about predictability.
 Tapio brought to these questions many